 - Achieve a combined verbal and quantitative score of 950 with a verbal score of not less than 480 and eligibility for college-level mathematics courses on the SAT or composite score of 19 on the ACT.

 - Secure written parental/guardian consent to participate in the program.

 - Be on track to complete the college preparatory curriculum as outlined earlier in the admissions requirements.

-The College grants full credit for college-level courses completed under these programs but high school officials may or may not accept the credits to meet graduation requirements.
-Students should consult with their principal and/or counselor to determine the courses that satisfy those requirements.
+The College grants full credit for college-level courses completed under these programs, but high school officials may not accept the credits to meet graduation requirements.
+Students should consult with their principal or counselor to determine the courses that satisfy those requirements.